 How to Pressure Wash a House Before Painting?

-Are you ready to ?
+Are you ready to give your house a fresh coat of paint?
 Before you break out the brushes, it’s important to properly clean the exterior.
 In this guide, we’ll show you how to pressure wash your house before painting.
 By following these steps, you can ensure a smooth and long-lasting finish.
 From safety precautions to choosing the right equipment, we’ve got all the details covered.
 Let’s get started!

 Safety Precautions for Pressure Washing